tconfrey/BrainTool/pricing.md

 Import-from and export-to local text file in readable <a href='http://orgmode.org' target='_blank'>org-mode</a> format.
 </p>
 <p>
-Optional continuous sync to Google Drive.
+Optional continuous sync to Google Drive (again in plain text).
 </p>
 <p>
 Full text search on links, descriptions and notes.